Posted in History, Schools, Then and Now

 Fire in the Hills – 1943

-In December 1943, there were winds up to 75 MPH and many fires in the hills and the East Bay.
+In December 1943, winds reached speeds of up to 75 mph, sparking numerous fires in the hills and the East Bay.
 There were at least 10 brush and grass fires reported all over Northern California.

 The smell of burning eucalyptus hung over the city for hours